Multidimensional Bayesian Utility Maximization: Tight Approximations to Welfare: Acknowledgments

 The idea for this research direction originated jointly with Anna Karlin out of conversations with Mark Braverman about \citep{BravermanCK16}.
 We would like to thank Anna Karlin, Matt Weinberg, and Alon Eden for helpful conversations in early stages of this work.
+We also thank Nathan Klein and Divyarthi Mohan for key ideas in the proof of Lemma~\ref{lem:bugfix}.